 You may not earn more than the authorized amount indicated on your certificate.
 Once this amount has been earned, you are no longer eligible to be employed under the work study program even if your period of eligibility has not expired.
 If you have earned your maximum work study award before the period of eligibility expires, your employer, at his/her discretion may choose to change your employment status from work study to student hourly.
 If on the last day of eligibility for the year, you have not earned your authorized award the balance remaining is forfeited.
 If you worked in the fall and are not returning in the spring, you can only earn the amount indicated for the fall term.

 You must be registered for six or more credits for each semester in which you are employed as a Work Study.
-You may not work more than twenty hours per week during any week in which they are enrolled and attending classes.
+You may not work more than fifteen (15) hours per week during any week in which they are enrolled and attending classes.
 The number of hours you work will depend on your class schedule and the needs of you employer.
-If you are employed in more that one work study position, you cannot work more that a combined twenty hours per week total.
+If you are employed in more that one work study position, you cannot work more that a combined fifteen hours per week total.